top of page

 Heads and Comfort Systems

-Deck, Rigging & Structural Work
+Deck, Rigging, and Structural Work

-Cockpit & Helm Redesign
+Cockpit and Helm

-Wheel: The original helm was replaced with a larger diameter wheel for better control and feedback offshore.
+The original wheel was replaced with a larger diameter wheel to improve control and feedback offshore.

 Specifications